 Alaska Supplemental Annuity Plan

 The SBS-AP is a defined contribution plan governed by section 401(a) of the Internal Revenue Code.
 Your contribution to the plan equals 6.13% of your gross pay up to the current Social Security maximum.
-Your contributions are deducted from pre-taxed income.
-The state matches the employee's contribution.
+Your contributions are deducted from pre-taxed income and are matched by the state.
 These contributions plus any change in value (interest, gains and losses) are payable to you or your beneficiary at a future date.
 Participants must be terminated to receive payments.

-Alaska Public Employees' Retirement System (PERS)
+Public Employees' Retirement System (PERS)

 Teachers' Retirement System (TRS)

 Full-time and part-time employees of the Department of Education and Early Development and the Department of Labor and Workforce Development (AVTEC) whose positions require they hold a valid Alaska Teaching Certificate are required to be members of TRS.

 Retirement & Benefits Seminars